 The Animal Welfare Act (AWA) (7 U.S.C. § 2131) is the only U.S. federal law that covers animals in research.
+(The federal Public Health Service Policy on the Humane Care and Use of Laboratory Animals covers animals in NIH-funded research through recommended policy only, not requirements.
+While it has the power to inspect, it relies on self-reporting.)
 Enacted in 1966, it regulates the care and use of animals in research, testing, teaching, exhibition, transport, and by dealers.
 However, the AWA provides only minimal protection for certain species while excluding others such as rats, mice, and birds bred for research—who together constitute an estimated 90-95% of animals in laboratories.
 It excludes cold-blooded animals (fish, reptiles, and amphibians), as well as farmed animals raised for food and fiber or used in agricultural research—e.g., cows and pigs.
 For the less than 10% of animals in labs covered by the AWA (dogs, cats, nonhuman primates—such as chimpanzees and monkeys—guinea pigs, hamsters, rabbits, and other warm-blooded animals), the law sets minimal standards for housing, feeding, handling, veterinary care, and for some species like chimpanzees, their psychological well-being.
 While it is impossible to determine the precise number of animals in U.S. laboratories, since government statistics do not currently include the species named above, conservative estimates indicate that U.S. labs use over 25 million animals annually.
 Considering the number of genetically engineered mice and rats used, an estimate of over 100 million animals may be a more likely figure.

 The U.S. Department of Agriculture (USDA) is charged with enforcing the AWA.
 The USDA’s Animal and Plant Health Inspection Service (APHIS) Animal Care program administers AWA regulations and standards.
 Under the AWA, businesses and individuals using regulated animals must be licensed or registered with the USDA and facilities with regulated animals must be inspected yearly by APHIS.
 There is no legal requirement for the inspection of federally-owned and operated research facilities.
 The USDA has no jurisdiction over facilities using animals not covered under the AWA.